aaltsys/doc-server3/workstation/04_dos-ems.rst

 Other References
 =============================

-EMS is a notorious category of Microsoft issues.
-`This web page <http://www.columbia.edu/~em36/wpdos/emsxp.html>`_ supporting WordPerfect for DOS illustrates another response to the issues discussed above.
+`This web page <http://www.columbia.edu/~em36/wpdos/emsxp.html>`_ supporting WordPerfect for DOS is another source of information on EMS issues.